xtreamsrl/yaem/README.md

 yaem (Yet Another Entity Manager) is a pure  @ngrx/entity porting that removes the Angular and @ngrx/store dependency so that it can be used also in React project.

-The two most important feature are Memoized selectors and an entity adapter a simple utils that allows to manage entity in store preserving immutability.
+The two most important features are Memoized selectors and an entity adapter, a simple utils that allows to manage entities in the store preserving immutability.

 ## Memoized selector (as reselect)

-Memoized selectors allows to improve React performance, reducing application rerendering.
-If the input state is not changed the memoized selector just returns the precomputed value without recalculate it, preserving object reference and thus allowing memoized components and Pure component to not rerender.
+Memoized selectors allow to improve React performance, reducing application rerendering.
+If the input state is not changed the memoized selector just returns the precomputed value without recalculate it, preserving object reference and thus allowing memoized components and Pure components to not rerender.

 ### Feature selector

 The feature selector must me the root selector of each one.
-It selects the part of the state under the key specificied in the string as first argument.
+It selects the part of the state under the key specified in the string as first argument.
 If for example the state has a root key named `user`:

 ```typescript jsx